Michael Keevak

-Michael Louis Keevak (born May 29, 1962) is an American historian and Distinguished Professor in the Department of Foreign Languages and Literatures at National Taiwan University.
+Michael Louis Keevak (born May 29, 1962) is an American historian.
+He is a distinguished professor in the department of foreign languages and literatures at National Taiwan University.
 Keevak is known primarily for his work on early modern European-Asian cultural encounters and the historical construction of racial categories.
 His book Becoming Yellow: A Short History of Racial Thinking, received the 2013 Academia Sinica Scholarly Monograph Award in the Humanities and Social Sciences.

 Early life and education

 Keevak was born in St. Louis, Missouri.
-He received his Bachelor of Arts degree in English and History from Columbia University in 1984 and his Ph.D. in Renaissance Studies from Yale University in 1991.
+He received his Bachelor of Arts degree in English and history from Columbia University in 1984 and his Ph.D. in Renaissance studies from Yale University in 1991.
 His doctoral dissertation, "The Effect of Address in Four Seventeenth-Century Examples," argued how seventeenth-century texts—including works by Descartes, Rembrandt's self-portraits, and Hobbes's Leviathan—embody mechanisms of "address" that shape reader response and interpretation.